-Revenue was \$10,185,863 and \$9,470,990 for the six months ended December 31, 2023 and 2022, respectively, an 8% increase year-over-year.
-The increase in revenue was due to revenue growth in subscription, services and other recurring revenue.
-This is the result of growing industry and consumer concern of food contaminations and food safety hazards, whether biological, chemical, physical, or allergenic.
+Revenue was \$10,185,863 \$15,270,729 and \$9,470,990 \$14,295,091 for the six nine months ended December 31, 2023 March 31, 2024 and 2022, 2023, respectively, an 8% a 7% increase year-over-year.
+The increase in revenue was due to revenue growth in recurring subscription services revenue, in all lines of business which includes compliance, supply chain and other recurring revenue, traceability.
+This is the result of growing industry and consumer concern of response to food contaminations and food safety hazards, whether biological, chemical, physical, or allergenic.
 The risks have elevated regulatory requirements, documentation requisites, and principally "where does your food come from" transparency on grocery retailers and their suppliers.
-As more and more retailers, wholesalers and distributors adopt the risk concerns and disclosure requirements, the Company has seen a corresponding rising demand for its services particularly in the case of traceability requirements in accordance with FSMA 204.
+As more and more retailers, wholesalers and distributors adopt the risk concerns and increased regulatory disclosure requirements, the Company has seen a corresponding rising rise in demand for its services particularly in the case of traceability requirements in accordance with FSMA 204. services.

 Although no assurances can be given, we continue to focus our sales efforts on marketing our software services on a recurring subscription basis and placing less emphasis on transactional revenue.
-However, we believe there will continue to be a small percentage of customers that will require buying a particular service outright (i.e., a license).
-We will continue to make our best effort to reduce this non-recurring transactional revenue when we are able.
+However, we believe there will continue to be a small percentage of customers that will, from time to time, require buying a particular service outright (i.e., a license).
+We Nonetheless, we will continue to make our best effort to reduce this deemphasize non-recurring transactional revenue when we are able.